Top 3 EQ Questions for 2021

 Discomfort is our main barrier to self-acceptance, self-awareness, love, belonging, authenticity, growth, & joy.

-Everything we’ve ever wanted is just beyond its boundaries.
+Everything we’ve ever wanted resides just beneath it.

-And I know for sure that we can abide it better than we think.
+And I know for sure that we can overcome it better than we think.

 It’s that simple.